nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/README.md

 Stochastic Reasoning acknowledges the fundamentally probabilistic nature of AI systems, helping users interpret varying outputs through the lens of Hume's problem of induction—the philosophical challenge of justifying predictive reasoning.

-### 7. Learning Integration
+### 7. Learning by Doing

 - **Experiential Pattern Recognition**: Building intuition through repeated interaction
 - **Deliberate Practice**: Structured skill development through focused exercises
 - **Feedback Incorporation**: Systematic improvement based on outcome evaluation
 - **Knowledge Transfer**: Applying insights across different AI systems and use cases

-Learning Integration emphasizes the development of Botspeak as an ongoing practice of critical thinking, continuously refining our approach to AI collaboration through systematic analysis of successes and failures.
+Learning by Doing emphasizes the development of Botspeak as an ongoing practice of critical thinking, continuously refining our approach to AI collaboration through systematic analysis of successes and failures.

 ### 8. Rapid Prototyping